l-kaushik/PropHunt/Readme.md

 3. Session disappear from SearchResult when `NumOpenPublicConnections` become 0.

+4. WHen player changes the mesh, its kinda glitchy now.
+Happening after adding capsule and mesh location updates.

+	**Fix	:** `SpehreTraceSingle()` was tracing the floor mesh and changing to it.
+Fixed by replacing to `SphereTraceMulti()` and checking if should changed to traced actor or not.

 # Logs

 1. 17-02-2025
 - Implemented UIManagerr class to load widget blueprint classes.
 Using singleton pattern to prevent multiple initialization.
 - Implemented `ShowError` in `WidgetUtils` class.
 This will create the ErrorBox UI and also log the error.

+1. 03-03-2025
+- Added timer for player list in lobby.
+- Implemented data asset, that stores mesh location and collision capsule's height and raidus.
+Udpating them whenever player changes the mesh.

+2. 07-03-2025
+- Implemented data asset, that store static mesh and capsule related data.
+- Upgraded trace fuction to fixed changing to floor mesh.